runemadsen/rune.js/plugins.md

 ## Rune.Font

-A plugin that loads font files and converts them to `Rune.Path` objects.
-You can see how to use `Rune.Font` under the [Typography section](http://printingcode.runemadsen.com/examples/#typography) in the Rune.js examples.
+This plugin can load font files and convert them into `Rune.Path` objects.
+This is great for doing generative typography, or anything else related to accessing font vectors.
+Works in both the browser and node.

+- **Getting started**: See the [plugin README](https://github.com/runemadsen/rune.fonts.js).
+- **Examples**: Look at the [Typography section](http://printingcode.runemadsen.com/examples/#typography) in the Rune.js examples.